-As part of the Cambridge Sustainable Food Charter we support community growing projects and other food related activities such as community gardens and orchards.
+As part of the Cambridge Sustainable Food Charter we support food-related activities such as community gardens and orchards.

 Community growing spaces are a great way of bringing local people together.
-They can improve health and fitness, provide educational value, and even lead to a reduction in crime and vandalism in the local area.
+They can improve health and fitness, provide educational value, and even lead to a local reduction in crime and vandalism.

-There is no 'standard' growing space in terms of plot size, shape or materials: people create them where they can, and some are based around food production, including the planting of orchards, while others are created for ornamental or recreational purposes.
+There is no ‘standard’ growing space in terms of plot size, shape or materials – people create them where they can.
+Some are based around food production, including the planting of orchards, while others are created for ornamental or recreational purposes.